03.4.2025 Melanie Trindade

 Federal PLUS Loan – Parent Loan for Undergraduate Student

 The U.S. Department of Education offers Direct PLUS Loans to eligible parents through schools participating in the Direct Loan Program.
-Immediate repayment is required while student is attending school, unless a forbearance request is submitted and approved.
+Immediate repayment is required while the student is attending school, unless a forbearance request is submitted and approved.

 Pros:

-• More flexibility for parents with adverse credit history
+- More flexibility for parents with adverse credit history

-• Deferment options available upon request
+- Deferment options available upon request

-• Maximum PLUS loan amount is the cost of attendance at the school your child will attend minus any other financial assistance your child receives.
+- Maximum PLUS loan amount is the cost of attendance at the school your child will attend minus any other financial assistance your child receives.
 Cost of attendance is determined by the school.

-• Eligible for Federal Consolidation Program
+- Eligible for the Federal Consolidation Program

-• Fixed Interest Rate
+- Fixed Interest Rate

 Cons:

-• Interest rates on PLUS Loans are often higher than Parent loans offered by state-based and private lenders
+- Interest rates on PLUS Loans are often higher than Parent loans offered by state-based and private lenders

-• FASFA completion required
+- FASFA completion required

-• Loan fee of 4.228%.
+- Loan fee of 4.228%.
 The loan fee is a percentage of the loan amount and is proportionately deducted from each loan disbursement.

 Note: Student has no obligation for repayment of PLUS loans.